MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

 This command displays a JSON object that has custom keys ('IP' and 'Subnet') for the extracted values.
 While this style of output might not be useful for command-line tools, it helps with human readability and can be used with custom scripts.

 In order to use command-line tools, change the command to remove the custom JSON keys and output as `tsv`.
-This style of output can be processed by the shell `read` command to load results into multiple variables.
+The `read` command processes this style of output by loading results into multiple variables.
 Since two values are displayed on separate lines, the `read` command delimiter must be set to the empty string rather than the default of non-newline whitespace.

 ```azurecli